 Medici family members played a decisive role in the Vatican, reaching the height of influence when Giovanni de’ Medici became Pope Leo X and Giulio de’ Medici became Pope Clement VII.

 Their time as Medici popes gave Florence valuable political power and diplomatic advantages.
-By controlling high-ranking church offices, the Medici built alliances with other European rulers through religious diplomacy and papal connections.
+By controlling high-ranking church offices, the Medici established alliances with other European rulers through religious diplomacy and their connections to the papacy.

 These strong ties helped strengthen their position in Florence and across Italy.
 Through patronage of religious institutions and art, such as commissions for grand churches and cathedrals, the Medici helped shape the direction of the Papacy and the Catholic Church during the Renaissance.

-Their influence on the Vatican was seen in bold reforms, policies, and support for artists and scholars, making them key figures in church history.
+Their influence on the Vatican was evident in bold reforms, policies, and support for artists and scholars, making them key figures in the history of the Church.

 The Role of Medici Dukes in Religious Power Dynamics and Church Politics